ersilia-os/ersilia/README.md

 5. [About us](https://github.com/ersilia-os/ersilia#about-us)

 # Project Description
 The Ersilia Model Hub is a unified platform of pre-trained AI/ML models for infectious and neglected disease research.
-The end goal is to provide an open-source, no-code solution to access AI/ML models to acceletare drug discovery.
+The end goal is to provide an open-source, no-code solution to access AI/ML models to accelerate drug discovery.
 The models embedded in the hub include both models published in the literature (with appropriate third party acknowledgement) and models developed by the Ersilia team or contributors.

 * Read more about the project in the [Ersilia Book](https://ersilia.gitbook.io/ersilia-book/)
 * Browse available models in the [Ersilia Model Hub](https://airtable.com/shr9sYjL70nnHOUrP/tblZGe2a2XeBxrEHP)